Jonathan-Gander/LineChartView/README.md

 - Enable/disable drag gesture
 - Enable/disable haptic feedback when drag on exact value
 - Use SwiftUI modifiers to customize chart (like background or frame size)

+## Value serie or time serie as x axis
+By default, all values are displayed on x axis with equal distance between them (value serie).
+But you can also provide a timestamp (`Date` object) for each value.
+In this case, values are displayed on x axis depending on timestamp.
+For example, if you have 3 values with timestamps 03:00, 03:30 and 08:00, space between first and second one will be smaller than space between second and third one.
+It lets you display a line chart as time serie instead of just a value serie.

+To set your chart as a time serie, simply set `dataTimestamps` parameter with an array of `Date` (one for each point).

 ## Examples